 I covered the baking tray with 2 layers of strong baking foil and then placed the beef cheeks back on the smoker.
 I took the beef cheeks to 203°F, which took about another 1 1/2 hours.
 At this stage, I checked them with a fork and tried to pull at the surface a little.
 I wasn’t happy so I wrapped again and let the beef continue to cook.
 The temperature of the beef cheeks got up to 210°F, and I checked every 30-45 minutes, doing the fork test to see if I was happy.

 I finally took them off after 7 hours of cooking.
 I then wrapped them tightly in foil and let them sit for an hour.

 When I finally unwrapped them and went to pull them a big grin fell across my face.
 I had done it at last!!!!

 So I have taken a few things out of my battle with the beef cheeks.
 All pretty obvious, but sometimes makes a difference when you write them down.

 - I won’t always nail cooks the first time, and it is very much about learning what you did and improving on it or fixing it next time;

-- There are some great online resources on the internet to use BUT speak to real people in the BBQ Community that have done the cook before.
+- There are some great online resources on the internet, BUT speak to real people in the BBQ Community that have done the cook before.
 You will get the tip about what they did wrong and right which will help avoid some of the pitfalls;

 - There are superb photos posted daily on social media.
 Remember, that the brilliant cooks posting them will have had their bad days too;

 - Keep going!
-It is disappointing when a cook doesn’t go to plan but when you then get it right there is immense satisfaction.
+It is disappointing when a cook doesn’t go to plan, but when you eventually get it right there is immense satisfaction.

 If anyone has managed to get to the end of this article, feel free to message me on Twitter if you ever need any help or advice.
 I can’t guarantee I will know the answer but I can probably point you in the direction of someone who does.